 Catching Snowflakes - grade 3 As you may have noticed, my past few projects have been decidedly winter themed, but I can't help it - today it was close to minus 40 with the windchill!
 I feel like I am just completely surrounded by winter and cold and snow right now, and it's definitely affecting my choice of art projects.
 I originally saw this idea as a collage on artsonia but decided to have my grade 3's do them with pastels instead, just to get them drawing and coloring.
 They began by drawing the face (with the little button nose on top) then drew the scarf and body.
 Following that, they added in more details, such as the mouth, the hair, and the sweater pattern.
 It just kills me how cute these are.
-Sun Catcher Afghan Square pattern by Julie Yeager This pattern is available as a free Ravelry download This pattern will be a free Ravelry download throughout the end of the year 2015 (December 31, 2015.)
-Feel free to link to this pattern for CALs, blog posts, etc. Like light shining through a stained-glass window, this afghan square will brighten your day.
-It is easy to stitch with only a few post stitches; most is single and double crochet.
-Thoroughly tested and clearly written, Sun Catcher Afghan Square can be crocheted by a beginner.
+Drawing puppy Click on the picture to get the printable version.
+Learn how to draw a puppy with simple step by step instructions: Mots-clefs : Animals, Baby animals, Dog, Pets

 Owls, Foil, Glue, and Shoe Polish (original artwork by David, grade 5) Art Club, Grades 1-6 This is one of my all-time favorite projects.
 The technique has been around for years, and I've loved using it several times with my students.
 This time around, our art is of owls and leaves.
 We first planned our compositions, paying attention to all of the positive and negative spaces.

-Drawing puppy Click on the picture to get the printable version.
-Learn how to draw a puppy with simple step by step instructions: Mots-clefs : Animals, Baby animals, Dog, Pets Aerial View Snowmen Oct27 Second grade started their aerial view snowmen this week.
+Menlo Park's Art Studio Art Elements & Principles (Prezi) The ELEMENTS and PRINCIPLES of art/design are the building blocks used to create a work of art.
+The Elements of art/design can be thought of as the things that make up a painting, drawing, design etc. All art will contain most if not all of the seven elements of art/design.
+Aerial View Snowmen Oct27 Second grade started their aerial view snowmen this week.
 Projects like this almost always showcase the kids different personalities.
 There are usually some very neat and tidy ones, some cute ones, some funny ones, and some that you might think are not going to be recognizable as snowmen but end up being the most creative and fun.
 Here is what we have so far: We started with a small 6×6 piece of paper for the background.